paquettg/leaguewrap/README.md

 $api->limit(500, 600, $myLimiter);
 ```

-And this is fully supporting of the Facades described next.
+Also note that the limit functionality fully supports the Facades described next.

 Facade
 ------